 You can make interesting keyframes, corkboard frames, and even picture frames from old windows.
 This doesn’t mean you should keep every single window that is being replaced, but you might want to keep one or two, especially if they have cut-ups which can be a great way to add some unique decor and flavoring throughout your house.

 Finally, one question that often comes up with regard to installing replacement windows is whether the homeowner is expected to tip the installation expert or not.
 To be honest, that all depends on the installer or the company he or she works for.

 In most cases, the installers are doing the work as part of their regular job and get regular payments from their employer.
 If they are an independent contractor, they might be very open to tips and other bonuses, but in most cases, they are not considered necessary.

 The best thing you can do is contact the company through which you purchased your replacement windows and asked them about their tipping policy.
 They may have a policy in place that discourages tips for certain reasons.

 If you’re not sure about any aspect of the installation process, contact the company through which you purchased your replacement windows directly.
-If you haven’t purchased those replacement windows just yet, you deserve a company that places your needs first, has experienced and professional installers who will make the process much more comfortable and easier for you and have the best selection of the highest quality windows from which to choose.
-If that sounds like the right company for you, contact Southwest Door and Window today.
-Visit Southwest Door & Window at 10255 Miller Rd Dallas, TX 75238 or call our team at (214) 341-2212.
+If you haven’t purchased those replacement windows just yet, you deserve a company that places your needs first, has experienced and professional installers who will make the process much more comfortable and easier for you, and have the best selection of the highest quality windows from which to choose.
+If that sounds like the right company for you, contact Southwest Door & Window today.
+Visit Southwest Door & Window at 10255 Miller Rd, Dallas, TX 75238, or call our team at (214) 341-2212.